wso2/msf4j/samples/petstore/deployment/README.md

 #### When I run kubectl get pods I can see many pods not become to running state or they have lot of restarts.

-This may happend first time when you run the system due to slow internet take lot of time to download k8s packa.
+This may happend first time when you run the system due to slow internet.
+It may take lot of time to download k8s packs.
 You may resolve this by running following commands
 ```
 ./clean.sh
 ./petstore.sh